 Consider some advanced digital features that make it faster and easier for customers to shop and buy.
 Amazon, for example, stores existing customer information so that they can place an order with just one click.
 Many e-commerce websites allow customers to save their favorites as they browse, so they can find them again quickly when they’re ready to order.
 Fitness and beauty businesses email automatic reminders when it’s time for the next class or haircut.
 Grocery and drugstores offer scannable store cards that instantly access and process paperless coupons at checkout.

-The LTV of your customers is much greater than the cost of goods and services they buy.
+The LTV of your customers is much greater than the cost of the goods and services they buy.
 They can also act as partners in promoting your brand and bringing in new customers.
 That’s why a customer retention plan is important to any business.
 Keep them happy, and you’ll be reaping the rewards for years to come!